Gender Bias in Emotion Recognition by Large Language Models: Related Work

 \subsection{Social Bias in LLMs}

 ``Social bias broadly encompasses disparate treatment or outcomes between social groups that arise from historical and structural power asymmetries''~\cite{gallegos2024bias}.
 Prior studies reveal varying degrees of such biases in large language models (LLMs)~\cite{bai2023fairmonitor, zhao2023gptbias}.
-Social biases have also been studied in specific domains such as auto-generated code~\cite{ling2025bias} recommendation~\cite{tommasel2024fairness, li2025can}, ranking~\cite{wang2024large}, political ideology~\cite{lin2024investigating}, and gender stereotypes~\cite{dwivedi2023breaking, dong2024disclosure, sorokovikova2025surface}.
+Social biases have also been studied in specific domains such as auto-generated code~\cite{ling2025bias} recommendation~\cite{tommasel2024fairness, li2025can}, ranking~\cite{wang2024large}, political ideology~\cite{lin2024investigating}, and gender stereotypes~\cite{dwivedi2023breaking, dong2024disclosure, sorokovikova2025surface}. \citet{plaza2024angry} also show that societal biases and stereotypical patterns appear in emotion attribution across LLMs.
 Recent work further highlights that while LLMs may appear unbiased under explicit bias benchmarks, they can still harbor implicit biases that remain hidden without more nuanced evaluation~\cite{bai2025explicitly}.
 To address these challenges, a variety of bias mitigation techniques have been proposed~\cite{gallegos2024bias}.
 Specific strategies include prompt engineering and in-context learning~\cite{dwivedi2023breaking, chhikara2024few}, hyperparameter tuning, instruction guiding, and debias tuning~\cite{dong2024disclosure}, as well as model fine-tuning approaches~\cite{lin2024investigating}.